j2thex/keyboard-language-switcher/README.md

 Capital letters now converted to capital letters Clipboard state is restored

+## Ver 0.3
+Now it can handle multiple words separated by space, and mixed languages as well.
+Wow!

 ## Known bugs
 Can't convert multiple languages in selection